jfischoff/trek/development-notes.md

 #1/20/2020

 - Adding back `worldState` and `clear`
+- I don't understand how I was ever able to the test the reference implementation.
+Not sure how much value I get.
+  Going to remove it.

 #1/12/2020
 - I think I am confusing myself.
 There is another interface lurking in the design but it is not necessary that I reify it